dotnet-presentations/dotNETConf/2020/MainEvent/README.md

 The technical content needs to be .NET related and preferably on .NET 5.0.
 Topics can include but aren't limited to: ASP.NET, Xamarin, Unity, Windows, Visual Studio family, C#/F#/Visual Basic, Azure, ML .NET, Entity Framework, .NET open source projects.
 Basically, anything .NET-related!
 You can also choose to redeliver any of the content from the show, with proper attribution to the original speakers.

-We're also working on a variety of content we're updating to .NET 5.0 to make it easy to decide so stay tuned here for that.

 # Technical Content
-Session decks will be found in the `Technical` folder and all sessions will be available on-demand after the show.
-Check back then!
+Session decks will be found in the `Technical` folder as we receive them from speakers.
+Watch the sessions on demand on the [.NET YouTube Channel](https://www.youtube.com/playlist?list=PLdo4fOcmZ0oVWop1HEOml2OdqbDs6IlcI) and [Channel 9](https://channel9.msdn.com/Events/dotnetConf/2020/).

-For now, check out more .NET presentations and workshops here: [https://github.com/dotnet-presentations/home](https://github.com/dotnet-presentations/home)
+Also take a look at .NET presentations and workshops here: [https://github.com/dotnet-presentations/home](https://github.com/dotnet-presentations/home)

 # Creative & Social Copy
 The `Creative` folder contains creative banners and images you can use to advertise .NET Conf and your own community events.
 There are a variety of sizes to choose from.
 You may use any of these banners to advertize the main event itself, or your virtual events in your community.
 You may add your local meetup name, location and dates to these images.
 Please do not change the .NET Conf branding.
 Please contact [dotnetconf@dotnetfoundation.org](mailto:dotnetconf@dotnetfoundation.org) if you have any questions.